 Your first step should be to contact a consumer attorney.
 Do not contact the local attorney down the street, do not contact a personal injury attorney or the family attorney.
 You need a specialist, an attorney who is well versed in these types of cases.
 You want someone who has handled hundreds if not thousands of these cases.
 At your consultation you can discuss your options.
 Generally there are two… defend or settle.
 Let’s start with the easy one….settling.
 In most instances if a good consumer attorney is involved these matters can be settled for a fairly nominal amount, usually a small percentage of the debt.
 If you are someone who cannot stand the thought of litigation or pressure then this can be an option for you.
-In most instances its not the best option but it is an option.
+In most instances it’s not the best option but it is an option.
 The second option is to defend the case.
 This approach is fairly straightforward.
 You hire a consumer attorney then get out of the way.
 The attorney will attend the hearing and you will not attend.
 You should never attend a credit card hearing (one exception is if there is an identity theft allegation).
 If you appear then the Midland attorney can cross examine you and use your testimony against you.
 Attending a hearing can be fatal to your chances of winning.
 This is one of the main reasons why someone should never represent themselves at these hearings.
 You are a witness and you can damage your defenses.
 In most instances, Midland will hire an “appearance attorney”.
 This is basically a “temp” attorney.
 Midland, in most cases, will not have a witness at the hearing.
 So the hearing ends up taking place with a temp attorney, no witness, limited documentation, and your attorney.
 In this scenario, a positive outcome is the most likely result.